Colorado Grand Prix

 - Lotus 27 (Tom Tufts): A Lotus 27 bought new by Cliff Phillips (Palos Park, IL) and raced in Formula Junior and then fitted with a Ford twin cam to run in Formula B in 1965.
 Subsequently sold to Ike Uihlein and driven for him by Dick Eisenmann.
 Then sold to Tom Tufts (Milwaukee, WI) and raced by him in Formula B in 1968 until damaged in an accident.
 The damaged car is believed to have been traded to Fred Opert later in 1968.

 - Brabham BT21A (Bill Simpson): During a trip England over the 1967-68 close season, Bill Simpson (Los Angeles, CA) bought a new Brabham to replace his FB-spec Lotus 51.
 It was described as a Brabham BT21A but if it was new in January/February 1968 then it is more likely to have been a BT21C.
 He raced the car in west coast SCCA and FRA events during 1968, usually as #58.
+After the Riverside SCCA Regional at the start of August, Simpson was charged with unsafe driving and unsportsman-like behavior, and his licence was suspended for 90 days.
+When he returned to racing, it was with USAC, and the fate of the Brabham is unknown.

 - Cooper T76 (Tom Wingett): Tom Wingett (Cheyenne, WY) advertised his Cooper T76 Formula C car in CP&A 27 Jan 1968 noting that it had F1 suspension and a dry sump BMC engine.